UniRec: A Dual Enhancement of Uniformity and Frequency in Sequential Recommendations: Experiment

 \subsection{Overall Performance}

-Table \ref{tab:2} presents the experimental results of UFRec and 11 baselines across four datasets, several conclusions can be drawn.
+Table \ref{tab:2} presents the experimental results of UniRec and 11 baselines across four datasets, several conclusions can be drawn.
 First, time-aware models generally outperform non-time-aware sequential recommendation models across various datasets.
 This highlights the critical importance of incorporating temporal dynamics into the recommendation process, as it substantially enhances the relevance and accuracy of the recommendations.
-Second, UFRec significantly outperforms other comparative models across all datasets and evaluation metrics, confirming its effectiveness.
-The bidirectional enhancement strategy for sequences and items adopted by UFRec, along with the multidimensional time modeling, greatly enhances the precision in modeling user interests and item characteristics.
-For instance, on the ML-1M dataset, UFRec achieves improvements of 3.32\% in NDCG@10 and 4.08\% in MRR@10 compared to the existing SOTA techniques.
-Third, UFRec demonstrates exceptional performance across datasets with varying sparsity and scale, whether in the lower-sparsity, smaller-scale ML-1M dataset or in the larger, more sparse Amazon datasets.
+Second, UniRec significantly outperforms other comparative models across all datasets and evaluation metrics, confirming its effectiveness.
+The bidirectional enhancement strategy for sequences and items adopted by UniRec, along with the multidimensional time modeling, greatly enhances the precision in modeling user interests and item characteristics.
+For instance, on the ML-1M dataset, UniRec achieves improvements of 3.32\% in NDCG@10 and 4.08\% in MRR@10 compared to the existing SOTA techniques.
+Third, UniRec demonstrates exceptional performance across datasets with varying sparsity and scale, whether in the lower-sparsity, smaller-scale ML-1M dataset or in the larger, more sparse Amazon datasets.
 This proves its adaptability and robustness to different levels of sparsity and data sizes.
-For example, on the Books dataset, UFRec increases MRR@10 by 3.24\%, and on the Beauty dataset, it raises NDCG@10 by 3.01\%.
-Lastly, compared to TiCoSeRec, which enhances data by improving sequence uniformity, UFRec enhances the utilization of sequence uniformity by incorporating item frequency more effectively.
+For example, on the Books dataset, UniRec increases MRR@10 by 3.24\%, and on the Beauty dataset, it raises NDCG@10 by 3.01\%.
+Lastly, compared to TiCoSeRec, which enhances data by improving sequence uniformity, UniRec enhances the utilization of sequence uniformity by incorporating item frequency more effectively.
 This demonstrates the potential of enhancing sequential recommendations from both perspectives of item frequency and sequence uniformity.